 Hot summer days across the country contributed to more than nine child deaths this year from heat stroke when children were left unattended in vehicles.
-Safe Kids Tucson reminds caregivers to never leave children alone in cars.
+Safe Kids Pima County reminds caregivers to never leave children alone in cars.
 That message has been driven home this week in Arizona after a DPS dog left in a patrol car for an hour on Wednesday had to be euthanized the following day because of organ damage.

 These horrific incidents are happening far too often – throughout the year and in nearly all 50 states.
 “As these tragedies continue to occur, Safe Kids Tucson is intensifying our efforts to get the message out that the inside of a vehicle is an extremely dangerous place for a child alone in hot weather,” said Yomaira Diaz, the coordinator for Safe Kids Tucson.